1931 Transcontinental & Western Air Fokker F-10 crash

-On March 31, 1931, a Fokker F-10 belonging to Transcontinental and Western Air crashed near Bazaar, Kansas after taking off from Kansas City Municipal Airport, Kansas City, Missouri.
+On March 31, 1931, a Fokker F-10 belonging to Transcontinental and Western Air crashed near Bazaar, Kansas, after taking off from Kansas City Municipal Airport in Kansas City, Missouri.

 The scheduled flight was from Kansas City to Los Angeles, with a stopover in Wichita.
-On this first leg, the wooden structure of one wing failed, causing the plane to crash, killing all eight people on board, including Notre Dame football coach Knute Rockne.
+On this first leg, the wooden structure of one wing failed, causing the aircraft to crash, killing all eight people on board, including Notre Dame football coach Knute Rockne.

 The investigation found that the wooden wing became moist over time, causing the glue connecting the wing to the fuselage to weaken, allowing the wing to separate.
 The crash brought about significant changes in airplane safety and the airplane industry.
 The death of Rockne and the crash's effect on the public perception of the safety of aircraft contributed to its cultural significance.